angular/angular/aio/content/start/start-data.md

 Servers often return data in the form of a stream.
 Streams are useful because they make it easy to transform the returned data and make modifications to the way you request that data.
-The Angular HTTP client, `HttpClient`, is a built-in way to fetch data from external APIs and provide them to your app as a stream.
+The Angular HTTP client, `HttpClient`, is a built-in way to fetch data from external APIs and provide them to your application as a stream.

 This section shows you how to use the HTTP client to retrieve shipping prices from an external file.